thehui87/Learning-Godot/class_node.md

 #### <a name="get_filename">get_filename</a>
   * [String](class_string)  **`get_filename`**  **(** **)** const

 Return a filename that may be containedA node can contained by the node.
-When a scene is instanced from a file, it topmost node contains the filename from where it was loaded (see [[#set_filename|set_filename]]).
+When a scene is instanced from a file, it topmost node contains the filename from where it was loaded (see [`set_filename`](#set_filename)).

 #### <a name="propagate_notification">propagate_notification</a>
   * void  **`propagate_notification`**  **(** [int](class_int) what  **)**